gamesbook/pyprototypr/docs/source/card_decks.rst

     they are really just "shapes containing other shapes".
 See the section on `Countersheet and Counter Commands`_

-In many cases, the ``Data()`` command will be needed, in order to provide settings for the properties of the elements appearing on a card, from another source; for example, an Excel file.
+In many cases, the ``Data()`` command will be needed in order to provide settings, for the properties of the elements appearing on a card, from another source; for example, an Excel file.

 In some cases, the ``Matrix()`` command will be needed.
 This is an alternate method of providing the settings for the properties of the elements appearing on a card.

-Thse commands, and the ones supporting them, are described in detail below.
+These commands, and the ones supporting them, are described in detail below.
 For additional examples that illustrate some of these, see the `card and deck examples <examples/cards.rst>`_.